 Most of these programs focus on the more expensive car seats for infants and toddlers.
 The only one providing booster seats is the Metropolitan Health Plans car seat program who provide car seats and booster seats for children up to age eight.
 Their car seat coordinator can be reached at 1-800-500-8635.

 If you don't qualify for assistance through any of these programs, what is the best value booster seat you can buy?
 Booster seats are less expensive than infant and toddler seats, with many models costing under $30.
-Searching for the cheapest booster seat on the market, I found this booster seat from Cosco costing $16 at Walmart, also available for $16.09 at Target.
+Searching for the cheapest booster seat on the market, we found $16 boosters from Cosco available at Walmart and Target.